WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 You can expend a soul shard within 5 feet of you to create one of the following effects:

 ***Casting Circle.*** You can expend a soul shard as a bonus action to create a 5-foot radius circle of demonic runes to appear on the ground.
-As long as you remain in this circle, you have advantage on concentration checks.
+As long as you remain in this circle, you have advantage on Concentration checks.
 The circle fades after 1 minute.

 ***Soulburn: Extend.*** When you cast a spell that has a duration of 1 hour or more, you can expend a soul shard to extend the duration by a number of hours equal to your warlock level.